April 16 – 18, 2024

 We want to plant the seed for a radical rethinking of the way cyber-physical systems are constructed, questioning their fundamental principles and striving for constructions that are secure, safe, controllable, and dependable from the beginning.

-The ELLIIT Focus Period Symposium is the highlight of the five-week focus period, during which young international scholars, ELLIIT researchers and other well-established international academics gathered in Lund to work together in these joint research challenges.
+The ELLIIT Focus Period Symposium was the highlight of the five-week focus period, during which young international scholars, ELLIIT researchers and other well-established international academics gathered in Lund to work together in these joint research challenges.

 Detailed program